 Sand Sledding - Winter Fun on the Sand Berms at Venice Beach

-The most well-known slopes for beach sledding are the Venice Beach sand berms, which are piled up at the end of Venice Boulevard, near the life guard station, each autumn.
+The most well-known slopes for beach sledding are the Venice Beach sand berms, which are already piled up at the end of Venice Boulevard, near the life guard station, for the 2015 season.
 The city generally erects these sometime in October; local Venice blog Yo!
-Venice! usually announces the opening day.
-The ideal sled type for use on the sand is the cheapest, smoothest saucer you can find - typically $10 or less at stores like Big 5 or Sports Chalet - but a solid boogie board with a smooth plastic bottom does the trick as well.
+Venice! often announces the opening day.
+The ideal sled type for use on the sand is the cheapest, smoothest saucer you can find - typically $10 or less at stores like Big 5 or Sports Chalet—but a solid boogie board with a smooth plastic bottom can do the trick as well.
 The berms may not look very high from behind, but the water side is steeper; and the height is actually just perfect for repeating the ride over and over without getting sick of climbing up the sand hill.
 Kids from the very smallest up through adult can easily enjoy an hour or more sledding these berms.